 - ZVITAMBO Institute for Maternal & Child Health Research, Harare Zimbabwe: community- and government-engaged research on community health strengthening, sanitation & hygiene, infant nutrition, pregnancy health, and mycotoxin exposure.

-- Five Insitutions in Tanzania; research and outreach on Buildling Strong Nutrition Systems in Tanzania, a program funded by the Bill & Melinda Gates Foundation.
-The instiutions are: Kilimanjaro Christian Medical University College, Moshi; Nelson Mandela African Institute for Science & Technology, Arusha; Sokoine University of Agriculture, Morogoro; Muhimbili University College of Health and Allied Sciencies, Dar es Salaam; Tanzania Food & Nutrition Centre, Dar es Salaam.
+- Five Institutions in Tanzania; research and outreach on Building Strong Nutrition Systems in Tanzania, a program funded by the Bill & Melinda Gates Foundation.
+The institutions are: Kilimanjaro Christian Medical University College, Moshi; Nelson Mandela African Institute for Science & Technology, Arusha; Sokoine University of Agriculture, Morogoro; Muhimbili University College of Health and Allied Sciences, Dar es Salaam; Tanzania Food & Nutrition Centre, Dar es Salaam.